-You can get great deals on different products every month, even if that means searching for spring clothing in summer or buying grills in the fall.
+You can get great discounts when shopping for different products every month, even if that means searching for spring clothing in summer or buying grills in the fall.
 Check out our cheat sheets for shopping every month of the year.

 SEE ALSO: The Ultimate Buying Guide

-It'll probably come as no surprise that January is an excellent time to look for gym memberships.
+gym memberships.
 But the first month of the year is also a popular time for "white sales," which feature major discounts on bedding and towels.
-Better yet, January brings noteworthy savings on winter clothing, and especially
+Better yet, January brings noteworthy savings on winter clothing, and especially on winter coats.

-will have modest discounts on electronics.
+Dell Refurbished Store will likely have modest discounts on electronics.
 We also tend to see a fair amount of cruise deals during this month, as the "wave season" is wrapping up.
-You can watch for discounted gift cards in March, too.
+You can watch for the best gift card deals in March, too.

-The middle of summer brings summer clearance sales, which will offer savings on clothing, outdoor gear, and even Christmas decorations.
 Watch for Independence Day sales to discount camping and hiking items by 50%.
-Plus, clothing and shoe stores will likely take anywhere from 25% to 70% off.
+Plus, clothing and shoe stores will likely take anywhere from 30% to 75% off.

 Celebrating Christmas in July?
 Look for home improvement stores to knock a huge 75% off decor items.
 Amazon Prime Day will fall around the middle of the month, and it'll be a good time to grab Alexa devices at a steep discount.